Label Noise Robustness of Conformal Prediction: Risk Control Under Label Noise

 In this section, we focus on an online learning setting and show that all theoretical results presented thus far also apply to the online framework.
 Here, the data is given as a stream ${(X_t, \tilde{Y}_t)}_{t\in\mathbb{N}}$ in a sequential fashion.
-Importantly, we have access only to the noisy labels $\tilde{Y}_t$, and the clean labels $Y_t$ are unavailable throughout the entire learning process.
-At time stamp $t\in\mathbb{N}$, our goal is to construct a prediction set $\Chatnoisyt$ given on all previously observed samples ${(X_{t'}, \tilde{Y}_{t'})}_{t'=1}^{t-1}$ along with the test feature vector $X_t$ that achieves a long-range risk controlled at a user-specified level $\alpha$.
+Crucially, we have access only to the noisy labels $\tilde{Y}_t$, and the clean labels $Y_t$ are unavailable throughout the entire learning process.
+At time stamp $t\in\mathbb{N}$, our goal is to construct a prediction set $\Chatnoisyt$ given on all previously observed samples ${(X_{t'}, \tilde{Y}_{t'})}_{t'=1}^{t-1}$ along with the test feature vector $X_t$ that achieves a long-range risk controlled at a user-specified level $\alpha$, i.e.,

-There have been developed calibration schemes that generate uncertainty sets with statistical guarantees in online settings in the sense of~\ref{eq:online_risk_requirement}.
-A popular one is Adaptive conformal inference (\texttt{ACI}), proposed by \cite{aci}, which is an innovative online calibration scheme that constructs prediction sets with a pre-specified coverage rate, in the sense of~\eqref{eq:online_risk_requirement} with the choice of the miscoverage loss.
+Importantly, in this online learning setting, the loss function $L_t$ might be time-dependent and may vary throughout the learning process.
+There have been developed calibration schemes that generate uncertainty sets with statistical guarantees in online settings in the sense of~\eqref{eq:online_risk_requirement}.
+A popular approach is Adaptive conformal inference (\texttt{ACI}), proposed by \cite{aci}, which is an innovative online calibration scheme that constructs prediction sets with a pre-specified coverage rate, in the sense of~\eqref{eq:online_risk_requirement} with the choice of the miscoverage loss.
 In contrast to \texttt{ACI}, Rolling risk control (\texttt{Rolling RC}) \citep{feldman2022achieving} extends \texttt{ACI} by providing a guaranteed control of a general risk that may go beyond the binary loss.
+The main idea behind both these methods is to tune the calibration parameter that controls the size of the prediction set according to the coverage or risk level achieved in the past.
+See Appendix~\ref{sec:aci_alg} and Appendix~\ref{sec:rrc_alg} for more details on \texttt{ACI} and \texttt{RRC}, respectively.
 Yet, the guarantees of these approaches are invalidated when applied using corrupted data.
 Nonetheless, we argue that uncertainty sets constructed using corrupted data attain conservative risk in online settings under the requirements for offline label-noise robustness presented thus far. \begin{prop} Suppose that for all $t\in\mathbb{N}$ and $x \in \mathcal{X}$ we have a conservative loss:

-Then:
+Then,